jodelamo/RPiFormatter/README.md

 1. Select an SD card volume.
 2. Select the disk image to copy.
-3. Click "Format".
+3. Click "Format & Copy".
-4. Wait until the activity indicator disappears.
+4. Wait until you're presented with a confirmation.
-5. Eject the SD card and insert it in your Raspberry Pi.
+5. Eject the SD card and insert it into your Raspberry Pi.

 ## License